AIAnkitDas/MoTSAT-Net/README.md

 # MoTSAT-Net
-## This work is currently submitted to Journal of Medical Systems.
+## This work is currently submitted to Applied Intelligence.

 ## Original code will be available post peer-review process and on receiving a publication decision.